 - Release Date

-Some time after the events in the first film, Dave Lizewski aka Kick-Ass (Aaron Taylor-Johnson) has resumed a normal life, as other homemade superheroes like Dr. Gravity (Donald Faison) and Night Bitch (Lindy Booth) have taken over in his place to protect New York City.
-Though Dave’s friend Mindy Macready aka Hit-Girl (Chloë Grace Moretz) still patrols, her guardian Detective Marcus Williams (Morris Chestnut) finds her out and makes her promise never to don the garb of her alter-ego again.
+Sometime after the events in the first film, Dave Lizewski, aka Kick-Ass (Aaron Taylor-Johnson) has resumed a normal life, as other homemade superheroes like Dr. Gravity (Donald Faison) and Night Bitch (Lindy Booth) have taken over in his place to protect New York City.
+Though Dave’s friend Mindy Macready aka Hit-Girl (Chloë Grace Moretz), still patrols, her guardian, Detective Marcus Williams (Morris Chestnut), finds her out and makes her promise never to don the garb of her alter-ego again.
 Devoted to Det.
-Williams in a promise she made in her father’s name, she agrees and resumes normal high-school life.
+Williams, after a promise she made in her father’s name, she agrees and resumes normal high-school life.
 At the same time, Dave is bored with a normal life and puts his costume back on to develop a superhero team led by ex-mob-enforcer-turned-masked-vigilante Colonel Stars and Stripes (Jim Carrey).
-He’ll need a superhero team too, as the former Red Mist, Chris D’Amico (Christopher Mintz-Plasse) has gone insane and vowed revenge on Kick-Ass for killing his father, and he uses his family fortune to become the first real supervillain, named The Motherfucker.
+He’ll need a superhero team, too, as the former Red Mist, Chris D’Amico (Christopher Mintz-Plasse), has gone insane and vowed revenge on Kick-Ass for killing his father, and he uses his family fortune to become the first real supervillain, named The Motherfucker.

-Some of the film’s most relatable scenes involve Mindy in high-school, forced to deal with a threesome of social elitists.
-There are even a few minutes where it seems like Mindy might integrate into the “cool crowd”, until the film ventures down the path of Carrie (the remake of which stars Moretz) and Mindy realizes the teenage girl is her costume and Hit-Girl is her true identity—a recurring theme in the film for its heroes.
-Meanwhile, The Motherfucker develops his evil persona with a S&M costume constructed from his parents’ sex toys and hires countless goons to form a supervillain army to systematically take out Kick-Ass’ newly formed team.
-Mintz-Plasse is so wildly over-the-top as a scrawny, whiny villain; at times it’s funny, other times it’s just grating.
+Some of the film’s most relatable scenes involve Mindy in high school, forced to deal with a threesome of social elitists.
+There are even a few minutes where it seems like Mindy might integrate into the “cool crowd”, until the film ventures down the path of Carrie (the remake of which stars Moretz), and Mindy realizes the teenage girl is her costume and Hit-Girl is her true identity—a recurring theme in the film for its heroes.
+Meanwhile, The Motherfucker develops his evil persona with an S&M costume constructed from his parents’ sex toys and hires countless goons to form a supervillain army to systematically take out Kick-Ass’ newly formed team.
+Mintz-Plasse is so wildly over-the-top as a scrawny, whiny villain; at times, it’s funny, other times, it’s just grating.
 The villain’s plan isn’t funny at all, however.
-This super-hero comedy quickly takes a dark turn and becomes disturbingly grim, the violence unsettling and the tonal shift from laughs to sadism jarring.
+This superhero comedy quickly takes a dark turn and becomes disturbingly grim, the violence unsettling and the tonal shift from laughs to sadism jarring.